-IHG Rewards Club is the loyalty programme for the hotel chain whose most recognised brands are: Intercontinental, Kimpton, Crowne Plaza, Holiday Inn and Holiday Inn Express.
-Approximately 5,800 hotels participate in IHG Rewards Club.
+IHG Rewards is the loyalty programme for the hotel chain whose most recognised brands are: Intercontinental, Kimpton, Crowne Plaza, Holiday Inn and Holiday Inn Express.
+Approximately 5,800 hotels participate in IHG Rewards.
 As one of the largest hotel chains, you can usually find an IHG hotel wherever you are travelling.

 You earn points on your pre-tax room rate and other eligible room charges, including telephone calls and room service.
 When paying for your room in a currency other than US dollars, IHG will strip out any taxes included in the rate, and convert the remainder to US dollars (at a rate usually to IHG’s advantage).